zacmaes/coding-progress-readme/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## October 15, 2021 - all day
   - It has been a while since I have made a significant amount of progress in my leaning.
 I have since sold my house in Florida, took a road trip with my wife across the country, and Moved into a new apartment in Seattle.
 Now is the time to get to work and get myself job ready.
+  - At the moment I have two serious projects that are only partially complete:
+      - Doctor's Office Website
+      - 20th Street Jazz Band Website and Setlist Algorithm

+  - My Coding Goals today are to complete the following:
+      - Solidify my short term and long term goals for learning
+      - Re-orient myself to The Odin Project and Free Code Camp
+      - Re-Orient myself to the codebase for Doctor's office website

+  - My personal goals for today:
+      - Eat Healthy
+      - Work Out
+      - Start a Journal
+      - Clean up apartment

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## May 1, 2021 - 10am-12pm, afternoon
   - Free code camp